-The last full external valuation was at 31 March 2022.
-Subsequent management reviews have compared forecast earnings before interest, tax and depreciation (EBITDA) against the EBITDA used for the full external valuation to assess any required revaluation to the share value at 31 March 2024.
-No change to the valuation was considered necessary.
+Subsequent management reviews have considered earnings before interest, tax and depreciation (EBITDA) to assess whether any upward revaluation is required.
+This has resulted in an increase to the share value at 31 March 2025 of £7.672m.

-Through its shares in Newcastle Airport Local Authority Holding Company Limited the Council now has a revised effective shareholding of 9.62% in Newcastle International Airport Limited (and the group companies of NIAL Group Limited and NIAL Holdings Limited).
-The principal activity of Newcastle International Airport Limited (Registered Number 2077766) is the provision of landing services for both commercial and freight operators.
-No dividend was received for the year ended 31 December 2023 (nil for the year ended 31 December 2022).
+Through its shares in NALAHCL the Council now has a revised effective shareholding of 9.62% in NIAL (and the group companies of NIAL Group Limited and NIAL Holdings Limited).
+The principal activity of NIAL (Registered Number 2077766) is the provision of landing services for both commercial and freight operators.
+No dividend was received for the year ended 31 December 2024 (nil for the year ended 31 December 2023).

-Members of the LA7 entered into a loan agreement with NIAL Group Limited in 2012/2013, issuing £67.665m shareholder loan notes of which £14.251m is held by the Council at 31 March 2024. (£13.415m at 31 March 2023).
+Members of the LA7 entered into a loan agreement with NIAL Group Limited in 2012/2013, issuing £67.665m shareholder loan notes of which £14.263m is held by the Council at 31 March 2025, £14.575m loan note value less £0.312m expected credit loss (£14.575m less £0.324m at 31 March 2024).
 The loan notes will be repayable in 2032 with interest normally being received up to that date on a 6-monthly basis.

-Due to major curtailments in the Airport's operations as a result of the Covid-19 pandemic, the Council has agreed to modify the terms of these loans and has accepted that under the unprecedented circumstances the Airport can defer interest repayments for three years (three years deferred in 2022/2023) with catch up payments to be made in instalments over a later period.
+Due to major curtailments in the Airport's operations as a result of the Covid-19 pandemic, the Council agreed to modify the terms of these loans and allowed the Airport to defer interest repayments for three years (three years deferred in 2022/2023) with catch up payments to be made in instalments over a later period.
 Under the loan agreement the Council is entitled to compound interest for any late payments and this has been factored into the repayments the Airport will make.
 Interest payments resumed in 2023/2024 and catch-up payments commenced in the same year, which is earlier than previously forecast.
-This has resulted in a full reversal of the loan modification loss accounted for at 31 March 2023.
-The cumulative modification loss being recognised is now nil (loss of £0.806m in 2022/2023).
-The decrease in loss recognised is credited to the Financing and Investment income and expenditure line of the Comprehensive Income and Expenditure Statement.
-Furthermore, the Council looked at several observable factors regarding the robustness of the Airport's operations going forward resulting in a decrease in the expected lifetime loss provision of £0.029m (an increase of £0.112m was made at 31 March 2023) in the event all repayments are not made or are further delayed at some point in the future.
+The Council has looked at several observable factors regarding the robustness of the Airport's operations going forward resulting in a decrease in the expected lifetime loss provision of £0.012m (a decrease of £0.029m was made at 31 March 2024) in the event all repayments are not made or are further delayed at some point in the future.